-Novel microscopy techniques that can image with resolutions of ~10nm, previously only possible with electronic microscopy, rely on a family of FPs called “photoactivable FPs” or “photoswitchable FPs”.
-Such techniques include: PALM for Photoactivated Localization Microscopy and SIM for Structure-Illumination Microscopy.
+Novel microscopy techniques that can image with resolutions of ~10nm, previously only possible with electronic microscopy, rely on a family of FPs called “photoactivatable FPs” or “photoswitchable FPs”.
+Such techniques include Photoactivated Localization Microscopy (PALM) and Structure-Illumination Microscopy (SIM).
 Allele Biotechnology now has a portal for information on various super resolution imaging techniques (PALM, STORM, SIM, STED), tools, and equipment.
 To access this super resolution imaging portal click here.

 They have been integrated into the many different platforms and applications, such as lentivirus, retrovirus, baculovirus, RNA interference, bicistronic expression, organelle marker and promoter test constructs.
 Most FPs will be provided in the formats of a Plasmid, Pre-Packaged Virus, Recombinant Proteins, Custom Assay Development, and Patent Sublicensing.